 - Starchy vegetables like potatoes, sweet potatoes, yams, corn, parsnips

 - Processed cheeses

 - All sweeteners except raw honey

 Supplements for the GAPS Diet

-Nourishing food, on its own, can do wonders for healing.
+Nourishing food, on its own, can do wonders.
 Sometimes though, supplements are very helpful.
-Here is a list of some supplements that you might consider adding.
+Here is a list of some supplements that Dr. Natasha recommends considering: